changeofpace/x64dbg-Anti-Debug-POC/README.md

 1. Start the .exe then attach x64dbg.
 2. In the "Memory Map" tab, find the .text memory region preceding the page with PAGE_NOACCESS memory protection.
-This is 000000013F421000 in the table below (if you don't see it, right-click "Switch View"):
+This is 000000013F421000 in the table below (if you don't see it, right-click and select "Switch View"):
 <pre>
     000000013F420000  0000000000001000  x64dbg anti-debug poc.exe                                       IMG    -R---        ERWC-
     000000013F421000  0000000000009000   ".text"                          Executable code               IMG    ER---        ERWC-